So Morocco has just crossed your radar as a travel destination that you really, really need to visit.

 Again, this step depends mostly on where you will be traveling from and what your travel arrangements are.
 However, here are a few basic things you should be aware of when you are booking your tickets.

-You can also fly into Marrakech Menara Airport, although it is a little more limited than the Mohammed V airport.
+You can also fly into Marrakech Menara Airport (RAK) or Fez Saiss International Airport (FEZ), although they can be little more limited than the Mohammed V airport.

 Expert tip: Make sure not to have too much scheduled on the day your plane flies in.
 It’s tempting to want to hit the road running as soon as you touch down, but you’ll enjoy the rest of the trip much more if you take it easy on the first day.
 Give yourself ample time to settle in and adjust.